theturboturnip/turnip_text/notes/syntax.md

     - Expressions e.g. `[1+2]`, `[x]` resolve to a value.
     - If this succeeds, the expression is evaluated with the globals passed to `parse_file_native`.
 - If that throws a SyntaxError, the code is stripped of whitespace on both ends and compiled as a sequence of Python statements.
     - Statements e.g. `[x = 5]` mutate state but do not resolve to a value.
     - This allows multiline statements, function declarations etc. to be executed inside eval-brackets.
     - If this succeeds, the statements are executed with the globals passed to `parse_file_native`, and `None` is evaluated.
-- If that throws a SyntaxError, the code is *not* stripped of whitespace and instead surrounded in an `if True:\n` block before being compiled as a sequence of Python statements.
+- If that throws an IndentationError, the code is *not* stripped of whitespace and instead surrounded in an `if True:\n` block before being compiled as a sequence of Python statements.
     - This is intended to allow consistently-indented Python code inside eval-brackets.
         - It may allow inconsistently-indented Python code inside eval-brackets, such as code which begins indented and on later lines is unindented.
 You shouldn't do this, and it may break with later versions.
     - If this succeeds, the statements are executed with the globals passed to `parse_file_native`, and `None` is evaluated.